ILP Modulo Theories: Introduction

-\textbf{\textit{Contributions}}~~~We provide the first to our knowledge framework for combining ILP with theories (IMT).
-We provide a general \bct{} architecture for solving IMT problems.
-We prove that \bct{} provides a sound and complete optimization procedure for the combination of ILP with a stably-infinite theory $T$.

-\textbf{\textit{Paper Structure}}~~~The rest of the paper is organized as follows.
-Section~\ref{sec:paradigm} introduces the \cobasa{} synthesis paradigm by means of examples.
+The rest of the paper is organized as follows.
 In Section~\ref{sec:bct}, we formally define IMT and provide an abstract \bct{} architecture for solving IMT problems.
-Section~\ref{sec:smt} elaborates on the relationship between SMT and IMT.
-Section~\ref{sec:experiments} contains experimental evidence that the combination of ILP and theories is crucial for the practicality of \cobasa{}.
-We provide an overview of related work in Section~\ref{sec:related}, and conclude with Section~\ref{sec:conclusions}.
+IMT can be seen as SMT with a more expressive core than propositional logic.
+We elaborate on the relationship between IMT and SMT in Section~\ref{sec:smt}.
+We have implemented \bct{}, using the SCIP MIP solver~\cite{scip} as the core solver.
+We carried out a sequence of experiments, as outlined in Section~\ref{sec:experiments}.
+The first experiment shows that for our synthesis problems, ILP solvers~\cite{cplex,scip} outperform the Z3 SMT solver~\cite{z3}.
+In the second experiment, we compared our prototype implementation with state-of-the-art SMT solvers~\cite{z3,mathsatlia} on SMT-LIB benchmarks.
+An analysis of the results suggests that \bct{} is an interesting future alternative to the \dpllt{} architecture.
+We provide an overview of related work in Section~\ref{sec:related} and conclude with Section~\ref{sec:conclusions}.